-It’s a museum about Montreal‘s history and archeology, but Pointe à Calières is far from boring.
-They’ve got a wide range of permanent exhibitions: one about the beginnings of Montreal, one about local pirates (perfect for kids), a multimedia show, a hands on archeological adventure – and so much more to discover!
-This summer and fall you can even travel to Ancient Egypt with their temporary Queens of Egypt exhibition.
+It’s a museum about Montreal‘s history and archeology, but Pointe-à-Callière is far from boring.
+They’ve got a wide range of exhibitions: from the beginnings of Montreal, to local pirates (perfect for kids), contemporary culture, a hands on archeological adventure – and so much more to discover!

 Full of designer boutiques, even hitting the mall can be a cultural and artistic event here in Old Montreal.